Introduction

 Using scoreboard software

-Keepthescore.com is one of the leading solutions for creating online scoreboards.
+Keepthescore.com is is one of the leading solutions for creating an online football scoreboard .
 You can literally be up and running in under 30 seconds, no registration nor payment required.

 What's very convenient is that you can control your scoreboard from anywhere, including a mobile phone.